Explore All Topics

 Capital gain calculation in four steps

 1. Determine your basis.
 This is generally the purchase price plus any commissions or fees paid.
-Basis may also be increased by reinvested dividends on stocks and other factors.
+Basis may also be increased by reinvested dividends on stocks and other capital assets.

 2. Determine your realized amount.
 This is the sale price minus any commissions or fees paid.